 The annulus between the tubing and the long string casing shall be filled with a corrosion inhibited non-freezing solution.
-To accommodate swings in wellbore temperatures and tubing thermal expansion, a positive surface pressure up to 1,000 psig is authorized for the inner annulus (tubing x long string injection casing).
+To accommodate swings in wellbore temperatures and tubing thermal expansion, a positive surface pressure up to 1500 psig is authorized for the inner annulus (tubing x long string injection casing).

-Since the tubing-casing annulus volume will vary due to temperature changes, the high-low annulus pressure limits can be adjusted, if necessary and upon approval by the Director or EPA authorized representative.
+Since the tubing-casing annulus volume will vary due to temperature changes, the high-low annulus pressure limits can be adjusted, if necessary and upon approval by the Director or authorized representative, at the end of the first year of performance (to include both the summer and winter ambient temperature swings).

-NOTE:

-The authorization of up to 1,000 psig on the inner annulus is to enable shut-down and alarm systems to be set at appropriate pressure limits, so as not to shut-down the facility from unintended causes not related to direct injection activities, and is not intended to allow the Permittee to continue to maintain the well on injection, in the event of a loss of mechanical integrity or when there is pressure build-up either in the tubing x inner annulus or between the injection casing and surface casing (between the inner annulus and outer annulus - IA x OA), resulting in a potential sustained casing pressure (SCP) scenario.
+NOTE: The authorization of up to 1500 psi on the inner annulus is to enable shut-down and alarm systems to be set at appropriate pressure limits, so as not to shut-down the facility from unintended causes not related to direct injection activities, and is not intended to allow the Permittee to continue to maintain the well on injection, in the event of a loss of mechanical integrity or when there is pressure build-up either in the tubing x inner annulus or between the injection casing and surface casing (between the inner annulus x outer annulus), resulting in a potential sustained casing pressure scenario.
 In the event of a loss of mechanical integrity, then the Permittee has to meet the requirements as outlined in Part II.C.3.c.5 of this permit.